Thirty nine revealing Sales and Marketing questions to ask yourself

 Although you have the best intentions to create the mobile games that your clients require, unfortunately outside, unforeseen circumstances can…Continue

 Added by Scott Sayce on April 23, 2013 at 21:06 — No Comments

 As a Business Coach I regularly meet with business owners to see what actions they could take to increase profits.
 Someone recently asked “How do you go about it?”.
-It’s not easy to explain, there are too many variations and it’s one of those things that I just know how to do after years of experience and training.…Continue
+It’s not easy to explain, there are too many variations and it’s one of those things that I just know how to do after years of experience and training.
+However, let’s see if I can cover some of the fundamentals so…Continue

 DisCovered are playing LIVE at The Cricketers Pub & Restaurant, Cricket Hill Lane, Yateley GU46 6BA, on Friday May 3rd, 9pm, FREE entry.

 Added by John Neighbour on April 19, 2013 at 15:14 — No Comments

 Brokers are often the last person called in once all design and planning on a print project has happened.
 Unfortunately the client can often miss out on some valuable advice and input that a good broker can offer right at the beginning of the campaign process.

 Whether it’s a simple flyer, brochure, ad campaign or complete image overhaul, a good understanding of all the processes involved in the final execution will enable a good broker to offer valuable insights.